gravitational/teleport/rfd/0088-passwordless-windows.md

 ```

 `Webauthn.dll` is designed to work with Webauthn protocol, that's why
-integration with it results mostly in passing parameters from and back to
+integration with it results moslty in passing parameters from and back to
 server.

 **Important:** Windows system without `webauthn.dll` (older than Windows 10 19H1)